-While facial recognition is often thought of as modern technology, did you know that facial recognition is already 50 years old?
+While facial recognition is often considered modern technology, did you know that facial recognition is already 50 years old?
 And it has come a long way since its humble beginnings.

 Computer vision, facial recognition and facial analysis

-Today, facial recognition technology is more commonly seen in mobile devices – where our faces are used in place of passcodes and thumbprints.
-But even this implementation of the technology is likely to be primitive soon, as computer vision is set to take facial recognition (and by extension, facial analysis) to the next level.
+Today, facial recognition technology is more commonly seen in mobile devices – where our faces are used instead of passcodes and thumbprints.
+But even this technology implementation is likely to be primitive soon, as computer vision is set to take facial recognition (and, by extension, facial analysis) to the next level.
 And one of its most notable implementations is at busy events.

 Technology sees all

 With one camera, event planners can soon learn more about their event (and attendees) than ever before.
 Have a bigger space or multiple rooms to cover?
 Just add a few more cameras to the network, and each camera will capture, collate and analyse massive amounts of information – that event planners could previously never have dreamed of capturing using manual processes.

 Want to know how many people are at your event?
 You can get that number based on registration figures.
 But do you know many people are at each area of your event? (i.e. Getting refreshments, browsing merchandise, attending presentations and breakout sessions, and more.)

 The cameras you’ve placed around the event space have the answer.
 Better yet, they also know how many people are in each area – so you’ll have some solid analytics for optimising and planning future events.